pawleymatthew/TFR/README.md

 Most of the files/folders can be ignored.
 The following may be of interest:

 - The files 'index.Rmd', '01-introduction.Rmd', ..., '05-future-work.Rmd' contain the code and LaTeX to make the report
+- I think it is set up to install packages if you haven't already got them installed.
+If there are package issues, you can find the list of packages in the 'index.Rmd' file.
 - The folder 'Code' contains: the French rainfall data; my functions; the stored results of some simulations.